CircuitSetup/Flux-Capacitor_backup/README.md

 Afterwards, the FC and the TCD can communicate wirelessly and
 - play time travel sequences in sync,
 - both play an alarm-sequence when the TCD's alarm occurs,
+- the FC can be remote controlled through the TCD's keypad (command codes 3xxx),
 - the FC queries the TCD for GPS speed if desired to adapt chase speed to GPS speed,
 - the FC queries the TCD for fake power and night mode, in order to react accordingly if so configured.